-Curiosity Untamed offers thousands of badges in nine different Areas of Discovery.
+Curiosity Untamed, Frontier Girls and Quest Clubs all use the same badges.
+We offer thousands of badges in nine different Areas of Discovery.
 Whether your passion is for the outdoors, the arts, or just exploring the world, we have a badge for you!

 Click on an Area of Discovery to be taken to that page.

 Keep in mind that some badges qualify for two or more Areas of Discovery depending on your focus.
 For example, if you earn the Biographies badge for Albert Einstein, it would fall under Science and Technology, while earning it for Vincent van Gogh would fall under Art.
 Many badges are written with general requirements that can be customized to earn very specific badges, such as our Animals or Book badge.
 All badges are custom made to order.
 The possibilities are endless!

 Badge requirements get progressively more difficult as children age.
 We believe that anything can be educational and we will write a badge for virtually anything a child wishes to learn about as long as it is not a controversial subject that we feel is better addressed by parents or religious leaders.
 While we provide a list of requirements for each badge, these are purely optional.
 Feel free to create your own requirements to suit your family, class, or group.

 Each badge has two mandatory requirements for each age level and then a set number of optional requirements to choose from to complete the badge.
 The number of optional requirements needed is dictated by the age of the person earning it.
 Of the mandatory requirements, the first is always to complete the mandatory requirements of all lower levels.
 This is to ensure that a child builds their knowledge from the ground up and does not miss out on any important information.
 While some of the requirements may be overly simplified due to the fact that they were written with younger children in mind, the knowledge or skill is just as important for the older members and is usually quite simple to complete.